Evelyn-XuX/Evelyn-XuX/README.md

-- 👋 Hi, I’m @Evelyn-XuX
+- 👋 Hi, I’m sometimes @Evelyn-XuX
-- 👀 I’m interested in AR/VR
+- 👀 I’m interested in AR/VR and something else
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning something
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something
-- 📫 How to reach me ...
+- 📫 How to reach me on something

 <!---
 Evelyn-XuX/Evelyn-XuX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.